 Simply put: authentic, positive reviews on your website leverages the power of testimonial-based marketing.
 Letting happy customers make statements about the benefits of your products or services makes it easier for potential customers to trust your company.

-There are a number of tools that allow you to share Google reviews on your website.
-For example, Amplify by ReviewTrackers is a great review widget suite that displays all or a curated set of reviews.
+There are several tools that allow you to share Google reviews on your website.
+For example, Amplify by ReviewTrackers is a great website review widget suite that displays all or a curated set of reviews.

 You can display Google reviews on your homepage and show your company’s overall rating.
 You can also create location pages displaying each business location’s reviews.
 Another option is to create a customer testimonials page, which is a great way to turn website visitors into customers and loyal fans.